 The jurors who agreed to speak to media said they were shocked and wondered if the foreperson had misunderstood the judge’s question, “because we had agreed to come back Thursday.”
 But later, that juror texted the foreperson.
 “She did not misunderstand at all,” the juror said.

-Beasley Allen lawyer Ted Meadows represented the plaintiffs together with Beasley Allen lawyers Leigh O’Dell, who works with him in the firm’s Montgomery, Alabama, office, and Sharon Zinns and Rob Register in the firm’s Atlanta office, and lead plaintiffs attorney R. Allen Smith of The Smith Firm.
+Beasley Allen lawyer Ted Meadows represented the plaintiffs together with Beasley Allen lawyers Leigh O’Dell, who works with him in the firm’s Montgomery, Alabama, office, and Rob Register in the firm’s Atlanta office, and lead plaintiffs attorney R. Allen Smith of The Smith Firm.
 Meadows told Law.com “We look forward to trying this case again and will continue to rely on decades of scientific evidence and internal company documents which prove not only that Baby Powder causes ovarian cancer, but that J&J has attempted to hide this from the public.”